Tou Yuan: Society

 Tou Yuan became the vassal of Dvaravati in 647.
-It sent envoys to the Chinese court several times between 644 and 647.
+It sent envoys to the Chinese court several times between 643 and 647; the Cefu Yuangui enters a mission in the seventeenth year of Zhenguan (643) and another in the third month of the twenty-first year (647).
 In 647, Tou Yuan present a white parrot and baros ointment as tributes to China, yet they requested horses and copper bells and there was an edict granting them both.
 Its king's surname is Chashili 察失利 and his given name is Pomopona 婆末婆那.
+The Tongdian separates the elements differently, giving the personal name as Pona (婆那), the surname as Chashili (察失利) and Pomo (婆末) as a courtesy name, so that the compound form Pomopona may combine two distinct elements rather than record a single given name.
+The same entry reckons the journey as ninety days from Guangzhou.

 The land is without silkworms and mulberry.
 They make clothes of lustrous white and rosy dawn-colored cloth.
 They have rice paddies, barley, hemp, and legumes.
 They raise white elephants, cows, sheep, and swine.
 Their custom is that everyone lives in elevated buildings (樓) called ‘dry pavilions’ (ganlan 干欄).

 When their relatives die they do not eat in their room.
 After cremating the corpse they pick out the cremains and wash them in a pool.
 Thereafter, they will eat.